Requirements for Azure Information Protection

 The following devices support the Azure Information Protection unified labeling client, and the Azure Information Protection client.
 Both clients let users classify and label their documents and emails:

 - No support for handwriting in the Windows 10 RS4 build and later.

 Windows 8.1 (x86, x64)

 Windows Server 2012 R2 and Windows Server 2012

 Windows Server 2008 R2

 In addition to installing the client on physical computers, you can also install it on virtual machines.
-Check whether the software vendor for the virtual desktop solution has additional configuration that might be required to run the the Azure Information Protection unified labeling client or the Azure Information Protection client.
-For example, for Citrix solutions, you might need to disable Citrix Application Programming Interface (API) hooks for Office (winword.exe, excel.exe, outlook.exe, powerpoint.exe) and the executable for the the Azure Information Protection unified labeling client or Azure Information Protection client (msip.app.exe, msip.viewer.exe).
+Check whether the software vendor for the virtual desktop solution has additional configuration that might be required to run the Azure Information Protection unified labeling client or the Azure Information Protection client.
+For example, for Citrix solutions, you might need to disable Citrix Application Programming Interface (API) hooks for Office (winword.exe, excel.exe, outlook.exe, powerpoint.exe) and the executable for the Azure Information Protection unified labeling client or Azure Information Protection client (msip.app.exe, msip.viewer.exe).

 For the listed server versions, the Azure Information Protection clients are supported for Remote Desktop Services.
 If you delete user profiles when you use the Azure Information Protection clients with Remote Desktop Services, do not delete the %Appdata%\Microsoft\Protect folder.

 When the Azure Information Protection clients protect the data by using the Azure Rights Management service, the data can be consumed by the same devices that support the Azure Rights Management service.